 RELATIONSHIP WITH ATHLETES SJAK President Chris Mbaisi in his presentation tackled the relationship between the journalists and athletes.
 Mbaisi urged reporters “to be patient when engaging athletes for a story” and emphasized the need to “draw the line between professional and private issues” when sourcing for information.
 According to Mbaisi, establishing a wide base of contacts and building trust are key to forging a meaningful connection with athletes.

-BUILDING STARS Similar sentiments were shared on the second day of the seminar SJAK’s organizing secretary Wanjiku Mwenda during her session on ‘Building Stars’ where she highlighted the importance of protecting sources and telling the story behind the success of athletes including and not limited to support from their families, friends and coaches.
+BUILDING STARS Similar sentiments were shared on the second day of the seminar by SJAK’s organizing secretary Wanjiku Mwenda during her session on ‘Building Stars’ where she highlighted the importance of protecting sources and telling the story behind the success of athletes including and not limited to support from their families, friends and coaches.

 ETHICS SJAK’s secretary general Mike Okinyi tackled ‘Ethics’ while covering athletics and sports at large.
-He called on the upcoming reporters to embrace the journalistic Code of Conduct as prescribed the Media Council of Kenya and the AIPS.
+He called on the upcoming reporters to embrace the journalistic Code of Conduct as prescribed by the Media Council of Kenya and the AIPS.
 Reporters were cautioned to “avoid conflict of interest and to always strike a balance in their reports”.